 The three-year M.F.A. sequence moves from foundation building in the 1st year, to growing levels of specialization in the 2nd year, and culminating in the thesis work of the 3rd year.
 In the 3rd year, students may opt to direct his/her own thesis film or commit to a non-directing track.
-The track options are Cinematography, Post-Production, Screenwriting, Feature Narrative and Feature Documentary, each requiring specific course work and portfolios.The M.F.A. requires 90 credit hours and students are required to maintain a 3.0 grade point average in all coursework.
+The track options are Cinematography, Post-Production, and Screenwriting, each requiring specific course work and portfolios.The M.F.A. requires 90 credit hours and students are required to maintain a 3.0 grade point average in all coursework.

 The 1st year of study is viewed as core curriculum and is required of all M.F.A. students.
 A unified yearlong course of study has been established to serve as the foundation for the developing filmmaker.
 A logical progression of interlocking courses in production, screenwriting, sound, directing, editing and film studies has been designed.
 Our faculty understands how they (and their courses) fit in the big picture of developing students who are becoming comfortable with the technical, practical and creative aspects of filmmaking.
 On a practical level, where possible, assignments in one class pertain to work in another.

 Each student is required to create a 1st Year Portfolio of creative work:

 • FILM #2 – narrative - 16mm

 In the first year, each student pays a $300 lab fee per semester to cover the primary production costs of all projects.
 Students have been able to finish their 1st Year Portfolio on time and with tremendous personal savings compared to making a single longer film in their first year.
 Generally, we find that work created in the first year shows continuous growth and indicates that a solid foundation has been laid for future projects.
 This curriculum allows risks to be taken, but within a model that sets students up for continuing development.